manictime/manictime-client-plugin-example/README.md

 How to use
 ----------
 Open solution.
 Modify.
 Build.
 Run tests.
-After build, open bin\debug folder of plugin project (Timeline or Tag source).
+After build open bin\debug folder of plugin project (Timeline or Tag source).
 There should be folder with the name of plugin.
 Copy folder with content into %userprofile%\AppData\Local\Finkit\ManicTime\Plugins\Packages\ and restart ManicTime client application.

 Now let's configure example plugins in Manictime client